eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetObjectV1ResponseMPayload.md

 NewEzsignfolderGetObjectV1ResponseMPayloadWithDefaults instantiates a new EzsignfolderGetObjectV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsignfolderID

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetPkiEzsignfolderID() int32`

+GetPkiEzsignfolderID returns the PkiEzsignfolderID field if non-nil, zero value otherwise.

+### GetPkiEzsignfolderIDOk

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetPkiEzsignfolderIDOk() (*int32, bool)`

+GetPkiEzsignfolderIDOk returns a tuple with the PkiEzsignfolderID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsignfolderID

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) SetPkiEzsignfolderID(v int32)`

+SetPkiEzsignfolderID sets PkiEzsignfolderID field to given value.

 ### GetFkiEzsignfoldertypeID